-- Number of Shares Remaining under the 2006 Plan.
+Number of Shares Remaining under the 2006 Plan.
 As of August 31, 2016, the number of Shares that remained available for issuance under the 2006 Plan was 1,437,420 plus any Shares subject to outstanding equity awards granted under our 2006 Plan that return to the 2006 Plan under the 2006 Plan's terms.
 Any shares made subject to new awards granted under the 2006 Plan between August 31, 2016 and the date the Plan is approved by our shareholders will reduce the shares available for issuance under the Plan.
-As of the same date, the outstanding equity awards under the 2006 Plan covered a total of 3,455,933 Shares, which consists of (i) 3,381,933 shares subject to outstanding options, with a weighted average exercise price of \$1.67, and a weighted term of 4.21 years and (ii) 74,000 shares subject to outstanding awards of Restricted Stock Units, or RSUs, and Performance Stock Units, or PSUs. - Overhang.
+As of the same date, the outstanding equity awards under the 2006 Plan covered a total of 3,455,933 Shares, which consists of (i) 3,381,933 shares subject to outstanding options, with a weighted average exercise price of \$1.67, and a weighted term of 4.21 years and (ii) 74,000 shares subject to outstanding awards of Restricted Stock Units, or RSUs, and Performance Stock Units, or PSUs.

+Overhang.
 As of August 31, 2016, 3,455,933 Shares were subject to outstanding equity awards under our 1996 Plan and 2006 Plan and 1,437,420 Shares were available for future awards under our 2006 Plan.
 This represents approximately 36% of the outstanding Shares as of August 31, 2016.

-- Historical Grant Practices.
+Historical Grant Practices.
 The compensation committee and our Board of Directors considered the number of equity awards that we granted in the last three fiscal years.
-In 2014, 2015, and 2016, we granted equity awards covering 908,000, 1,253,000, and 127,000 Shares, respectively, for a total of approximately 2,288,000 Shares over that three-year period. - Proxy Advisory Firm Guidelines.
+In 2014, 2015, and 2016, we granted equity awards covering 908,000, 1,253,000, and 127,000 Shares, respectively, for a total of approximately 2,288,000 Shares over that three-year period.

+Proxy Advisory Firm Guidelines.
 In light of our significant institutional shareholder base, the compensation committee and our Board of Directors considered proxy advisory firm guidelines.

 If our shareholders approve the 2016 Plan, we expect that the share reserve under the 2016 Plan will allow us to continue to grant equity-based compensation at levels we deem appropriate for the next three years, and that we will not have to restructure our existing compensation programs for reasons that are not directly related to the achievement of our business objectives.
 To remain competitive without equity-based compensation arrangements, it likely will be necessary to replace components of compensation previously awarded in equity with cash.
-We do not believe increasing cash compensation to make up for any shortfall in equity compensation provide a more effective compensation strategy than cash alone for attracting, retaining and motivating our employees long-term and aligning employees' and shareholders' interests.
-In addition, any significant increase in cash compensation in lieu of equity awards could adversely affect our business results and could adversely affect our business strategy, including using cash flow for strategic acquisitions, research and development of innovative new products, and improvements in the quality and performance of existing products.
+We do not believe increasing cash compensation to make up for any shortfall in equity compensation would be practical or advisable, because we believe that a combination of equity awards and cash compensation provide a more effective compensation strategy than cash alone for attracting, retaining and motivating our employees long-term and aligning employees' and shareholders' interests.
+In addition, any significant increase in cash compensation in lieu of equity awards could substantially increase our operating expenses and reduce our cash flow from operations, which could adversely affect our business results and could adversely affect our business strategy, including using cash flow for strategic acquisitions, research and development of innovative new products, and improvements in the quality and performance of existing products.